18F/18f.gsa.gov/_posts/2022-05-01-finding-post-award-balance-with-quality-assurance.md

 - Use plain language to ensure understanding of specialized concepts across the whole team
 - Don’t overfocus on rigid adherence when that’s not helpful

 For instance, at the beginning of a process, the team will need to build out the continuous integration / continuous deployment (CI/CD) pipeline that is responsible for automated tests and scans.
+You'll need to select and align on standards, such as the linting rules to be used.
 As a result, it’s not possible to be fully in compliance with the QASP until that work is complete.
 For this kickoff stage, feel comfortable postponing aspects of the QASP as long as there are known paths to getting to compliance.

-## Conclusion
+## The real quality assurance is the friends we made along the way

 Remember, a QASP is not a substitute for a working relationship.
 Even the best designed Quality Assurance Surveillance Plan will not improve the product without  cooperation, trust, and shared understanding between the federal and contractor staff.
 The QASP inserts formal steps into the middle of this human relationship and is an extra process on top of each team's normal workflow.
 It requires both the agency and contractor to step out of their comfort zone initially.